 Participating in the Community

 Child care centers allow both children and their parents to participate in the local community, build relationships, and connect with other families and community leaders.
-In child care, kids are exposed to other cultures and families with different views and lifestyles, which is an important first step to understanding the world around them.
+In child care, toddlers are exposed to other cultures and families with different views and lifestyles, which is an important first step to understanding the world around them.

 Communities are a vital part of child development, as a way for children to find role models and gain new experiences.
 And for parents, the network of other parents and staff is an opportunity to build connections and share insights about raising their families.

 In daycare, kids develop skill sets that will be useful not only during their development as little ones, but across their entire life spans.
 A study by the National Institutes of Health found that teenagers had higher cognitive and academic achievement if they had attended high-quality child care — that is, care with lower staff-child ratios, supportive staff and cognitive-boosting activities (NIH).